What training reveals about neural network complexity: NN complexity far from the training data

 \subsection{Learners that remain steady with Dropout generalize}

 Dropout entails deactivating each active neuron independently with probability $p$.
-We here consider the variant that randomly deactivates each neuron independently at the end of the forward-pass with probability $\sfrac{1 }{2}$.
+We here consider the variant that randomly deactivates each neuron independently\footnote{Typically, the neurons are dropped during the forward pass and not at the end as we do here.
+However, for networks with $d \leq 2$, the two mechanisms are identical.} at the end of the forward-pass with probability $\sfrac{1 }{2}$.
 We focus on binary NN classifiers

 trained with a BCE loss, and with the NN's last layer using a sigmoid activation.
 The empirical and expected classification error is, respectively, given by